Looking for a different park or topic? The Nature Education team would like to work with your group to accomodate your request.

 Oxbow Regional Park

 With the Sandy River winding its way through the gorge and ancient forests crawling up the ridgeline, Oxbow Regional Park offers visitors unparalleled opportunities to learn about fish, wildlife and plants.
-On the two-hour trip, students will walk among some of the oldest trees in our region.
-A Nature Educator will guide you as students learn about the wildlife and ecology of an old-growth forest.
+On this field trip, an educator will guide participants among some of the oldest trees in our region.
+Participants will learn about the wildlife and ecology of an old-growth forest.

 Smith and Bybee Wetlands Natural Area

-An urban wetland just outside north Portland’s neighborhoods, Smith and Bybee is an active restoration site that’s home to fish, turtles, amphibians and birds.
-During the field trip, students will explore the wetlands and make observations of plants and animals and learn about the diversity of life in different habitats.
-They’ll do a “critter catch” of aquatic insects and other small animals, discovering how these animals make up an interconnected food chain.
-From the birds flying overhead to the decomposers in the muck, students will learn how sophisticated a wetland is.
+An urban wetland just outside north Portland’s neighborhoods, Smith and Bybee is home to fish, turtles, amphibians and birds.
+Participants will learn about the wetland habitat and the plants and animals of Smith and Bybee.
+There will be a walk through the natural area, opportunities to do activities such as a “critter catch” of aquatic insects and learning how these small animals make an interconnected food chain.

 Scouters Mountain Nature Park

 Rising over the southeast corner of Portland, Scouters Mountain offers stunning views and trails filled with discoveries awaiting your group.
-Exploring this extinct lava dome, the forest comes alive with mushrooms, vibrant green moss and lichen, and various animal residents.
-While hiking the mountain’s trails, students will discover why mammals, amphibians, birds and insects make this forest their home.
-They’ll identify habitats, discuss life cycles and wildlife diversity, and learn that everything in the forest is connected, from the trees to the animals to the ferns and fungus.
+Delve into this extinct lava dome with an educator to learn about mushrooms, mosses and lichens, and various animal residents.
+While hiking the mountain’s trails they’ll identify habitats, discuss life cycles and wildlife diversity.
+Participants will see why mammals, amphibians, birds and insects make this forest their home.